techfaqs/Tech-FAQs/bigdata/hive/hive create statement.md

 #### CREATE TABLE AS SELECT:

 The **CREATE TABLE AS SELECT** syntax is a shorthand notation to create a table based on column definitions from another table, and copy data from the source table to the destination table without issuing any separate INSERT statement.

 Example:

     CREATE TABLE emp2 AS SELECT * FROM emp1;

+#### Other properties

+The **TBLPROPERTIES** clause allows you to tag the table definition with your own metadata key/value pairs.

+Example:

+    CREATE TABLE page_view (viewTime INT, userid BIGINT, page_url STRING) [PARTITIONED BY  (dt STRING, country STRING)
+    [CLUSTERED BY (userid) SORTED BY (viewTime) INTO 32 BUCKETS] [TBLPROPERTIES (‘key1’=’value1’, ‘key2’=’value2’, …)]
+    ROW FORMAT DELIMITED
+    FIELDS TERMINATED BY '1'
+    STORED AS SEQUENCEFILE;